netvlies/NetvliesBolOpenApiBundle/README.md

     }

 ## Documentation
+Take a look at the [Bol OpenApi PHP SDK](https://github.com/netvlies/bol-openapi-php-sdk) for more examples and configuration settings.
 Further documentation about the API can be found at the [Bol.com developer center](http://developers.bol.com/documentatie/handleiding/).

 ## Testing
 Running the tests from the projectfolder of your Symfony 2 application:

     phpunit -c app/ vendor/bundles/Netvlies/Bundle/BolOpenApiBundle/

-## Todo
-- product mapping with product type properties (for now only general values are implemented)
-- add enumeration class for fixed options
-- increase unit test code coverage